Jin Kazama: Actors and related media

 Isshin Chiba has been Jin's voice actor in all his Japanese game appearances.
 Chiba claimed he initially did not understand the character when first recording his lines in his debut.
 The actor grew attached to Jin over the years he voiced him and thus disliked how Jin changed from a kindhearted man to a corrupt person in the later games as well as his transformation into a devil.
 Jon Foo felt honored to play Jin's character in the live-action film based on the series.
 He says he is a fan of the Tekken games.
 Still, he found it difficult to play Jin as he spent three months on a diet in order to do the fighting moves for the live-action film.
 In the making of the film, Foo accidentally wounded Cung Le.
 The film's director, Dwight Little, found that this type of accident is common in fighting films.

 For the film Tekken: Blood Vengeance (2011), writer Dai Satō added both Jin and Kazuya as a pair of men to provide "visual eye-candy" in the same way as the Williams sisters did.
 While Jin and Ling Xiaoyu appear to have developed a close relationship, Satō did not want to explore a romantic one in the film.
 Instead, the writer wanted to use these pairs to be played together in the spin-off game Tekken Tag Tournament 2, which relies on the use of teams composed of two fighters.
 Chiba was replaced by Patrick Seitz in the English release of the film, being credited as "Darren Daniels".
-Though Satō believes Jin is infatuated with Xiaoyu, he wanted his characterization to be dark especially with how brooding is Jin in an early scene where he laughs at the idea of his fight with Kazuya being the subject of the world's destruction which ambiguously connects Xiaoyu's story.
+Though Satō believes Jin is intrigued by Xiaoyu, he wanted his characterization to be dark especially with how brooding is Jin in an early scene where he laughs at the idea of his fight with Kazuya being the subject of the world's destruction which ambiguously connects Xiaoyu's story.
 Satō acknowledged that several members of the audience complained that Jin had little screen time but he is glad with it.